QuantEcon/book-networks-public/code_book/ch_production.md

 ## Multisector Models

 We start by loading a graph of linkages between 15 US sectors in 2019.
 Our graph comes as a list of sector codes, an adjacency matrix of sales between the sectors, and a list the total sales of each sector.
-The Z\[i,j\] weight is the sales from industry i to industry j.
+That is $Z[i,j]$ is the sales from industry $i$ to industry $j$, and $X[i]$ is the the total sales of each sector $i$.

 ```{code-cell}
 codes = ch2_data["us_sectors_15"]["codes"]